Discover the global challenges facing our environment and broaden your horizons with an exciting international placement.

 In addition to your subject knowledge, you will gain communication and information technology skills and will become familiar with data handling and environmental sampling and analysis.
 Throughout your degree, considerable weight is placed upon these transferable skills by potential employers.

 MSci Hons Environmental Science

 As an alternative to our Study Abroad degree, you may wish to consider the MSci Hons Environmental Science variant.
-You will spend your second year at Lancaster instead of at one of our partnering universities.
+You will spend your third year at Lancaster instead of at one of our partnering universities.

 The assessment process varies across modules, but includes laboratory reports, essays, independent project reports, group presentations, multiple-choice tests and exams.
-Assessment is an on-going process, rather than being left solely until the end of the module.
+Assessment is an ongoing process, rather than being left solely until the end of the module.
 This means we are able to offer feedback to you throughout your degree and, equally as importantly, it relieves pressure on you when modules are examined at the end of each year.